RebelToolbox/RebelDocumentation/tutorials/2d/2d_lights_and_shadows.rst

 .. image:: img/light_shadow_filter0_pcf0.png

 To give the shadows that nice, soft edge look we set the variables ``filter``, ``filter smooth``, and ``gradient length``.
-Godot supports `Percentage Closer Filtering <https://developer.nvidia.com/gpugems/GPUGems/gpugems_ch11.html>`_
+Rebel Engine supports `Percentage Closer Filtering <https://developer.nvidia.com/gpugems/GPUGems/gpugems_ch11.html>`_
 (PCF), which takes multiple samples of the shadow map around a pixel and blurs them to create a smooth shadow effect.
 The higher the number of samples the smoother the shadow will look, but the slower it will run.
-That is why Godot provides 3-13 samples by default and allows you to choose.
+That is why Rebel Engine provides 3-13 samples by default and allows you to choose.
 The demo uses PCF7.

 .. image:: img/light_shadow_normal.png